Gerhard de Kok

 Curriculum vitae

-Gerhard de Kok obtained both his MA in Maritime History (cum laude, 2012) and his PhD (2019) at Leiden University.
-He has worked as a researcher and postdoc in the fields of Maritime History and Colonial History.
+Gerhard de Kok earned his MA in Maritime History (cum laude, 2012) and PhD (2019) at Leiden University.
+Additionally, he holds a BBA (Business Administration).
 For his PhD thesis, De Kok researched local economic effects of the Dutch participation in the trans-Atlantic slave trade.
-After completing his PhD, he worked as a postdoc on an economic history of the colonial connections of Rotterdam.
-This research project was hosted at the KITLV/Royal Netherlands Institute of Southeast Asian and Caribbean Studies.
-He is currently teaching at Leiden University.
+After completing his PhD, he worked on several research projects on Colonial and Digital history.
+He is currently employed at Leiden University and the Huygens Institute.

 Postdoc